Extend the 3 Mile Trail: Safe Routes To School Goes To East Bay

 A quick update:

-After many, many meetings and a successful awareness campaign last spring powered by our youth leadership council, we’re excited to partner with Traverse City Area Public Schools (TCAPS), Grand Traverse Area Catholic Schools (GTACS) and Grand Traverse Academy (GTA) on a $800,000 (that’s $200,000 available per school) Safe Routes To School (SRTS) infrastructure grant to help extend the 3 Mile trail from South Airport Road to Hammond Road.
+We’re excited to partner with Traverse City Area Public Schools (TCAPS), Grand Traverse Area Catholic Schools (GTACS) and Grand Traverse Academy (GTA) on a $800,000 (that’s $200,000 available per school) Safe Routes To School (SRTS) infrastructure grant to help extend the 3 Mile trail from South Airport Road to Hammond Road.

 This SRTS grant will improve safety at the four schools near the 3 Mile/Hammond intersection: